interzero ekologiczna przestrzeń handlowa ekourzadzenia centrum handlowe janki

 In our latest study entitled " Between plus and minus" we asked about Poles' habits regarding selective waste collection, including hazardous waste.
 We also wanted to know their motivations and beliefs regarding battery recycling.
 What is positive is the fact that in the declarations a significant part of the respondents know how to properly deal with used batteries.
 However, serious doubts arise when it comes to more specific questions.
 What draws attention is the lack of knowledge about the benefits of recycling batteries and concerns about the harmfulness of this process.
 The fragility of supply chains and limited resources of raw materials in the European Union mean that we should treat used batteries and accumulators as strategic resources.
 The lithium, nickel, manganese and graphite present in the cells are of critical importance.
 Obtaining these elements, regardless of the sources, is expensive and risky, and replacing them in technologies at this stage of development seems simply impossible.
 The importance of recycling in this context is therefore both an action to protect the environment and ensure Europe's raw material security.

-The report “Between plus and minus” also surprises the group of young adults who turned out to be less prone to ecological behavior than older ones.
+The report "Between plus and minus" also surprises the group of young adults who turned out to be less prone to ecological behaviour than older ones.
 Respondents under 35 years of age not only segregate waste less often, but also more often doubt the sense of processing secondary raw materials.
 The answers of this group should particularly stimulate reflection on the effectiveness of current educational and legislative activities.

 You can find out more in the press release HERE.